UP: Trainer aircraft crashes near Aligarh; All six on-board safe

 "There were people on-board the aircraft when it crashed after one of its wheels got stuck in a wire during landing.
 All 6 people are safe with no injuries," reports quoted an official as saying.

 A few months ago, an aircraft being used for civil aviation training crashed in Pune district, injuring the pilot.
 The crash happened near Rui village in Indapur taluka.
-The aircraft belonged to the Carver Aviation Private
+The aircraft belonged to the Carver Aviation Private.

 In February, a pilot died after a Mirage 2000 trainer fighter aircraft of the Indian Air Force (IAF) crashed in Bengaluru.
 The Hindustan Aeronautics Limited (HAL)-made aircraft crashed at HAL Airport in Bengaluru.
 Both the pilots - Squadron leader Negi and Squadron leader Abrol - of the fighter aircraft had ejected, but one of them died as he had landed on the wreckage of the aircraft.